 After an intravenous dose, mean clearance of frovatriptan was 220 and 130 mL/min in males and females, respectively.
 Renal clearance accounted for about 40% (82 mL/min) and 45% (60 mL/min) of total clearance in males and females, respectively.
 The mean terminal elimination half-life of frovatriptan in both males and females is approximately 26 hours.

-Age: Mean AUC of frovatriptan was 1.5- to 2-fold higher in healthy elderly subjects (age 65 -77 years) compared to those in healthy younger subjects (age 21-37 years).
-There was no difference in tmax or t1/2 between the two populations.
+Mean AUC of frovatriptan was 1.5-to 2-fold higher in healthy elderly subjects (age 65 – 77 years) compared to those in healthy younger subjects (age 21 -37 years).
+There was no difference in tmax or t½ between the two populations.

-Oral contraceptives: Retrospective analysis of pharmacokinetic data from females across trials indicated that the mean Cmax and AUC of frovatriptan are 30% higher in those subjects taking oral contraceptives compared to those not taking oral contraceptives.
+Retrospective analysis of pharmacokinetic data from females across trials indicated that the mean Cmax and AUC of frovatriptan are 30% higher in those subjects taking oral contraceptives compared to tho se not taking oral contraceptives.

-Propranolol: Propranolol increased the AUC of frovatriptan 2.5 mg in males by 60% and in females by 29%.
-The Cmax of frovatriptan was increased 23% in males and 16% in females in the presence of propranolol.
+Propranolol increased the AUC of frovatriptan 2.5 mg in males by 60% and in females by 29%.
+The C max of frovatriptan was increased 23% in males and 16% in females in the presence of propranolol.
 The tmax as well as half-life of frovatriptan, though slightly longer in the females, were not affected by concomitant administration of propranolol.

-The efficacy of FRO V A in the acute treatment of migraine headaches was demonstrated in five randomized, double-blind, placebo-controlled, outpatient trials.
-Two of these were dose-finding studies in which patients were randomized to receive doses of frovatriptan ranging from 0.5 - 40 mg.
-The three studies evaluating only one dose studied 2.5 mg.
-In these controlled short-term studies combined, patients were predominately female (88%) and Caucasian (94%) with a mean age of 42 years (range 18 - 69).
+The efficacy of FROVA in the acute treatment of migraine headaches was demonstrated in four randomized, double-blind, placebo-controlled, short-term outpatient trials.
+In these trials, patients received doses of frovatriptan from 0.5 mg to 40 mg.
+In these controlled short-term trials, patients were predominately female (88%) and Caucasian (94%) with a mean age of 42 years (range 18 -69).
 Patients were instructed to treat a moderate to severe headache.
 Headache response, defined as a reduction in headache severity from moderate or severe pain to mild or no pain, was assessed for up to 24 hours after dosing.
 The associated symptoms nausea, vomiting, photophobia and phonophobia were also assessed.
 Maintenance of response was assessed for up to 24 hours post dose.
 In two of the trials a second dose of FROVA was provided after the initial treatment, to treat recurrence of the headache within 24 hours.
 Other medication, excluding other 5-HT1 agonists and ergotamine containing compounds, was permitted from 2 hours after the first dose of FROVA.
 The frequency and time to use of additional medications were also recorded.

-In all five placebo-controlled trials, the percentage of patients achieving a headache response 2 hours after treatment was significantly greater for those taking FROVA compared to those taking placebo (Table 1).
+In all four placebo-controlled trials, the percentage of patients achieving a headache response 2 hours after treatment was significantly greater for those taking FROVA 2.5 mg compared to those taking placebo (Table 2).

 Lower doses of frovatriptan (1 mg or 0.5 mg) were not effective at 2 hours.
 Higher doses (5 mg to 40 mg) of frovatriptan showed no added benefit over 2.5 mg but did cause a greater incidence of adverse events.

-Table 1: Percentage of Patients with Headache Response (Mild
+Table 2 : Percentage of Patients with Headache

 |1||42%* (n=90)||22% (n=91)|